Mestaratype/Firjar/README.md

 * `make proof` will generate HTML proof files.

 The proof files and QA tests are also available automatically via GitHub Actions - look at (https://mestaratype.github.io/Firjar/).

----

-## Contributing

-We warmly welcome contributions to **Firjar**!
-Whether you are a type designer, developer, linguist, or simply passionate about typography, your input can help make this project even better.

-You can contribute by:
-- Improving the design of glyphs.
-- Extending language support.
-- Optimizing spacing, kerning, or hinting.
-- Enhancing the documentation or technical files.
-- Reporting issues or suggesting improvements.

-Thank you for being part of the open-source type community!
-Together, we can build a better, more flexible font for everyone.

----

-## About

-**Mestara** is a type foundry specialized in creating and designing Arabic typefaces.
-Founded by a professional calligrapher and designer, Mestara aims to reflect the beauty, and modernity while respecting traditional calligraphic principles.
-[Visit our website](https://mestara.com)

 ## License